 Luteinizing hormone-releasing hormone (LHRH) agonists or antagonists.
-These medications reduce the amount of testosterone made by the testicles.
-They are usually injected monthly or every 3 months to 4 months.
+These medicines reduce the amount of testosterone made by the testicles.
+They are usually injected monthly or every 3 to 4 months.

 Antiandrogens.
-These medications block the body’s ability to use testosterone.
-They are given by pill.
+These medicines block the body’s ability to use testosterone.
+They are given as pills.

 Orchiectomy.
-This surgery removes the testicles, the main source of testosterone.
+This surgery removes the testicles.
+The testicles are the main source of testosterone.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR